ims-systems-00/ims-kb/docs/Our IMS/Our iMS.md

 *For business units created this way, you will only be able to assign users as an **iMS Auditor** within it.*

+## Amend a Business Unit

+To begin amending a business unit, navigate to and click on the `Our iMS` button on the `Sidebar`, which is on the left-hand side.
+You will then see a drawer open from the sidebar containing the different pages within this module.

+Click on `Business Units` and then you will see a table which contains all of the business units you have created.

+Navigate to the relevant business unit you wish to amend and click on their entry within the table to open a pop-up.
+On this pop-up, click on the `Edit` button underneath the name of the business unit within the `Details` tab.

+When modifying a business unit, you may be limited by your level of access.

+*Only the Super Admin is able to amend a business unit.*

+For a business unit with `iMS Business Function` access policy, you will be able to amend the following fields:

++ Name
++ Operating location
++ Responsibility

+For a business unit with `iMS Compliance body` access policy, you will be able to amend the following fields:

++ Compliance body
++ Standards
++ Responsibility

+Once you have completed your amendments, scroll to the bottom of the pop-up and click the `Update` button.

+## Delete a Business Unit

+It is currently not possible to delete a business unit you have created.

 # Users

 ## Create a User